Ritik0109/spark-architecture-notes/README.md

 2. **Partitioning on disk**: Physical partitioning of data files using partitionBy()

 ### 15. File Formats & IO
-- CSV
+- CSV: No predicate / projection pushdown, no schema evolution, schema needs to be inferred (incase of defective records -> .mode(‘dropMalformed’))
-- JSON
+- JSON: No predicate / projection pushdown, schema needs to be inferred
-- Columnar (Parquet/ORC)
+- Columnar (Parquet/ORC): Predicate / Projection pushdown supported
-- Delta
+- AVRO: No predicate / projection pushdown, schema needs to be inferred

 ### 16. Types of Joins [Not for interview POV]